Christopher Balme, Ludwig-Maximilians-Universität MünchenTheatre, Corona and Crisis: Scenarios

 In my contribution, I will build my argument on Jill Dolan’s concept of ‚utopian performatives’ (2005).
 Dolan has developed her ideas with regard to today’s theatre and performance from a feminist and queer theories perspective.
 She considers utopia an open performative process and not a blue print with an ideological agenda.
 ‘Utopian performatives’ describe moments of an emotional experience in theatre and performance that can give a sense of a better world, a potential change and open space for imagining the hitherto impossible.
 While Dolan is operating in today’s theatrical and scholarly field, it is productive to connect her concept with the historical situation around 1800.
 Utopia can be identified here on three levels: 1) utopian concepts of freedom and subjective agency; 2) utopian concepts in a repertoire of a ‘theatre of hope’; 3) utopian concepts of educating/forming a ‘new man’ through aesthetical experience.
 I will analyse these historical utopian performatives in regard to the transformative potential of early bourgeois theatre.
 A special focus will be on amateur theatricals that had an important impact on the mainstreaming and performing of bourgeois theatre.

 Meike Wagner is the Professor of Theatre Studies at Stockholm University.
+She was awarded an ERC Advanced Grant 2020 and is a Principal Investigator of the project “Performing Citizenship.
+Social and Political Agency in Non-Professional Theatre Practice in Germany, France, Britain, Sweden and Switzerland (1780-1850)“.
 Her book “Theater und Öffentlichkeit im Vormärz (Theatre and the Public Sphere in the Early 19th Century)” (Berlin 2013) is based on her historical research on the early development of bourgeois theatre in German speaking countries.
 Her current research interest lies in the ideas, models and practices of theatre, which materialized in the early 19th century as a result of social, political and aesthetic transformations around 1800 influencing the development of modern theatre as we know it today.

 Matthias Warstat, Freie Universität BerlinBerlin 1989: Theatre and Street Protests